alien-invader/cse15l-lab-reports/lab-report-4-week-5.md

         program.
 Rather, Bin Ladin selectively provided startup funds to new groups or money

-## Count the lines where strings are appeared or resided
+## `grep -c` : Count the lines where strings are appeared or resided

 > Example 7: